 Applicants must meet the following qualifications:

-- If not a student of a local college or university, applicant must be a resident of Greater Cleveland (Cuyahoga, Lake, and Geauga counties).
+- If not a student of a local college or university, the applicant must be a resident of Greater Cleveland (Cuyahoga, Lake, and Geauga counties)

 Other highly desirable qualifications include:

-- A strong academic record (preferably a cumulative grade-point average of 3.0 or above)
+- A strong academic record (preferably a cumulative GPA of 3.0 or above)